An analysis of linear regression and neural networks approximation for the pricing of swing options: Convergence analysis

 \subsubsection{Neural network approximation}

-We now consider the approximation of the continuation value when using neural network.
+We now consider the approximation of the continuation value using neural network.
 We prove a similar result as in Proposition \ref{cvg_m_basis}, when the number of units per hidden layer increases.
-To achieve this, we need the following assumptions.
+To this end, we set the following assumptions.

 $\bm{\mathcal{H}_1^{\mathcal{NN}}}$: For every $m \ge 2$, there exists $q \ge 1$ such that for every $\theta \in \Theta_m$, $\Phi_m(\cdot; \theta)$ has $q$-polynomial growth uniformly in $\theta$.

 $\bm{\mathcal{H}_2^{\mathcal{NN}}}$: For any $0 \le k \le n-1$, a.s. the random functions $\theta \in \Theta_m \mapsto \Phi_m\big(X_{t_k}; \theta \big)$ are continuous.
 Owing to the Heine theorem, the compactness of $\Theta_m$ yields the uniform continuity.